MShepelin/UnrealEngine5Learning/README.md

 I noticed that GAS is quite flexible, it can be used together with standard UE encapsulation techniques: actor components, scene components, interfaces, etc.

+Afterwards, I also added health regeneration for cubes using gameplay effect with Infinite Duration Policy.
+To ensure cubes' health doesn't reach infinity I added a new attribute to health attribute set to set max health.
+Although AttributesTable has a Max Value column, it's actually not read during ability system component setup, so I had to add a new variable.